apache/maven-resolver-ant-tasks/README.md

         <path refid="tp" classpath="test"/>
     </resolve>

-The layout attribute of the `<files>` element recognizes the following placeholders to refer to the coordinates of the currently processed artifact:
+The layout attribute of the `<files>` element is only allowed when the dir attribute is also given and recognizes the following placeholders to refer to the coordinates of the currently processed artifact:

 * {groupId}, e.g. "org.eclipse.aether"
 * {groupIdDirs}, e.g. "org/eclipse/aether"